 Registration Required.
-Please join us for this very special program presented virtually by scholar and oral historian Marcia Jo Zerivitz.
+The Friends of the Main Library ask you to please join us for this very special program presented virtually by scholar and oral historian Marcia Jo Zerivitz.
 This one-hour presentation is based on the author’s seminal book, the first comprehensive history of the Jews of Florida from colonial times to the present – a sweeping tapestry of voices spanning centuries.
 Despite not being officially allowed to live in Florida until 1763, Jewish immigrants escaping expulsions and exclusions were among the earliest settlers.
 They have been integral to every area of Florida’s growth, from tilling the land and developing early communities to boosting tourism and ultimately pushing mankind into space.
 You will meet contemporary Floridian Jews – names that are recognized globally – and pioneers who impacted history beginning 257 years ago and possibly in 16th-century Florida.

 Ms. Zerivitz will be presenting her program virtually through Zoom.
 Attendees have the option of either accessing the presentation at home through Zoom or attending a screening of the event inside the Main Library at 1960 N. Ponce de Leon Blvd.
 Registration is required.
 To register, please contact Beth Maycumber at the Main Library at 904.827.6940 or through email: firstname.lastname@example.org.